andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 short_sum: Comfort zone?
 We don't need no stinking comfort zone!
 summary:

-I'm minding my own business on a nondescript January morning when I notice a little red notification on my Instagram app.
+I'm minding my business on a nondescript January morning when I notice a little red notification on my Instagram app.
 I pop it open expecting to see what I typically see when I notice a little red notification on my Instagram app: an epic guitar solo or mind bending soccer goal sent from the small group of